 1. The I’m So Busy Excuse

 When I email for answers to questions, to do the job you hired me to do, and I don’t get them — you make me inefficient.
-I hate being made inefficient because being efficient is crucial to how I run my business.
-When I have to email 3, 4 or 5 times and get nothing but excuses, I can’t help but wonder about the credibility (trust factor) of your business dealings.
+I hate being made ineffective because being efficient is crucial to how I run my business.
+So when I have to email 3, 4, or 5 times and get nothing but excuses, I can’t help but wonder about your business dealings’ credibility (trust factor).

 2. Can We Schedule a (meeting, chat, videocon, telephone call)?

 I always say “sure”!
 They can visit my online scheduling app on my website and grab a time slot.
 As a courtesy, I also send that link in an email.
 Then crickets.